dsccommunity/dsccommunity.org/content/blog/add-codecov-support-to-repository.md

               publishLocation: 'Container'
 ```

-Then we add a new job that depends on the jon `Test_Unit` since we must
+Then we add a new job that depends on the job `Test_Unit` since we must
 wait for the JaCoCo XML file to exist.
 The reason for having a separate job
 is that we need (or at least it is easiest) to run the [Codecov.io](https://codecov.io)
 upload task in a Linux build worker.